Thyristor/RGB-LED-Matrix-for-FPGA-EP2C5T144mini-PCB/README.md

 In src folder you will find the Verilog files to run the LED Matrix.

-In open_source_pcb.zip you will find the Kicad files of the project.
+In RGB_LED_Matrix.zip you will find the Kicad files of the project.

 https://oshpark.com/profiles/Thyristor